raysas/parallel-naive-dna-aligner/readme.md

 Practice exercise on performing the *naive dna alignment* in parallel using pthreads, openmp, and MPI.
 This exercise is part of the Advanced Programming course, part II given by prof. LUCAS @ saclay 2025-2026

+> disclaimer: this is practice repo that is not corrected or optimized, just for learning purposes and might actually have mistakes as it's a personal take on the exercise

-## Problem Statement
+## Problem

 ### naive dna alignment

+![naive dna aln](./assets/naive-dna.png)

 **Given:**
-* long DNA sequence
+* DNA sequence: e.g., "ACGTACGTGACG"
-* motif nucleotide sequence
+* motif sequence: e.g., "ACA"

-**Return:**
-* position of the motif in the DNA sequence with the highest number of matches
+**Return:** dna subsequence with highest number of matches with motif, through:
+* position of this motif (start index)
-* number of matches at that position
+* number of matches of this motif (max value)

-![naive dna aln](./assets/naive-dna.png)

-Sequentially, this can be solved in O(n*m) time, where n is the length of the DNA sequence and m is the length of the motif, through a simple nested loop
+Sequentially, this can be solved in O(n*m) time, where n is the length of the DNA sequence and m is the length of the motif, through a simple nested loop.
 The challenge however is to trasnform yet a simple algorithm into an efficient parallel one in C

 ### starters in c